Lieutenant-General (France)

-Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service.
-He was promoted to Lieutenant-Général in 1762.
+Pierre Victor, baron de Besenval de Brünstatt, who was promoted to Lieutenant-General in 1762.

-Lieutenant-Général (Lieutenant-Général) in France, was a title and rank across various military and security institutions with history dating back well beyond the 18th century.
-The official historic succession of the "Lieutenant-Général of France" corresponded to Général de division for the French Army, and Vice-Amiral (Vice-Admiral) for the French Navy.
+Lieutenant-General (Lieutenant-Général) was a title and rank in France across various military and security institutions with history dating back well beyond the 18th century.
+The official historic succession of the "Lieutenant-Général of France" corresponded to divisional general for the French Army and vice admiral for the French Navy.

-While the French Navy's equivalent of a Lieutenant General is a Vice-Admiral, the equivalent of today's Lieutenant-Général in the French Armed Forces would be partially that of Général de corps d'armée (Général de corps d'armée), such was due to the fact that the concept of an Army Corps (Corps d'Armée) wasn't adopted first until 19 November 1873, by a Presidential Decree, and the actual rank of Général de corps d'armée was not officially formed until a Law Decree on 6 June 1939.
+While the French Navy's equivalent of a lieutenant general is a vice admiral, the equivalent of today's Lieutenant-Général in the French Armed Forces would be partially that of army corps general (Général de corps d'armée), such was due to the fact that the concept of an army corps (Corps d'Armée) wasn't adopted first until 19 November 1873, by a Presidential Decree, and the actual rank of army corps general was not officially formed until a Law Decree on 6 June 1939.

-For the French Army and French Navy during the Ancien Régime, the rank corresponded to Lieutenant Général des armées ("Lieutenant-General of the Armies") for land forces, and to Lieutenant général des Armées navales ("Lieutenant-General of the Naval Armies") for the Navy.
-Originally, two positions were created, one for the Levant Fleet in 1652 and one for the Flotte du Ponant in 1654.
+For the French Army and Navy of the ancien régime, the rank corresponded to lieutenant général des armées ("lieutenant general of the armies") for the Army and lieutenant général des armées navales ("lieutenant general of the naval armies") for the Navy.
+Originally, two positions were created, one for the Levant Fleet in 1652 and one for the Ponant Fleet in 1654.